How to Easily Elevate Your Peer-to-Peer Fundraising Strategy to the Next Level

-The approach: Keep your survey short and clear, and make every question count.
+Keep your survey short and clear, and make every question count.
 Surveys of up to 15 questions are less likely to be completed with each additional question.
-So take note: adding that extra query can decrease your survey’s completion rate.
+To prevent people from abandoning your survey, follow these guidelines:

-• Limit your survey to 3-12 questions
+- Limit your survey to 3-12 questions

 As for what to ask, consider including questions like:

-• How do you get the word out about your campaign?
+- How do you get the word out about your campaign?

-• How do you encourage people to donate to your campaign?
+- How do you encourage people to donate to your campaign?

-• What are some creative ways you’ve gotten people to donate to your page?
+- What are some creative ways you’ve gotten people to donate to your page?

 - What advice would you give to people who hit a donation lull in their campaign?

-4. Host a Fundraising Workshop
+4. Host a Fundraising Strategy Workshop

-• How they got involved with your organization
+- How they got involved with your organization

-• How they felt when they achieved their fundraising goals
+- How they felt when they achieved their fundraising goals

-• What first-time fundraisers can expect during their campaign
+- What first-time fundraisers can expect during their campaign

 The In-Person Event

 This approach is probably best for organizations that have local chapters, which enables supporters to get together easier.
-Reach out to a chapter representative and help them organize the fundraising meet up by providing resources, topic suggestions and advice for inviting potential speakers.
+Reach out to a chapter representative and help them organize the fundraising strategy meet up by providing resources, topic suggestions and advice for inviting potential speakers.

-The Digital Get-Together:
+The Digital Get-Together

 A Tweet Chat is a great alternative to an in-person event if you have a health social following.
 A real-time, scheduled conversation that takes place on Twitter, a Tweet Chat allows anyone to join simply by using the corresponding hashtag.